 The Boyd is one of the 22 theaters in my new book “After the Final Curtain: The Fall of the American Movie Theater.”
 Find out more here.

-The Boyd Theatre, downtown Philadelphia’s only art deco movie palace, opened on Christmas day in 1928 (the same day as the RKO Keith’s Theater in Queens, NY).
+The Boyd Theatre, Philadelphia, Pennsylvania‘s only art deco movie palace, opened on Christmas Day in 1928.
 Located in Philadelphia’s Center City neighborhood, the 2,450 seat theater was commissioned by Alexander Boyd and built by Hoffman-Henon, a Philadelphia architecture firm also known for the construction of the nearby Prince Music Theatre.
-One of the companies commissioned for the Boyd’s interior decoration was the Rambusch Company, who later decorated the Loew’s Kings Theatre.
+One of the companies commissioned for the Boyd’s interior decorationwas the Rambusch Company, who later decorated the Loew’s Kings Theatre.